Motorola Moto X Force

 Single Review, online available, Medium, Date: 09/20/2016

-Source: Techno Buffalo English EN→zh-CN Archive.org version
+Source: Techno Buffalo EN→zh-CN Archive.org version

 Motorola has some thoughts on this whole “modular” thing.
 Instead of dismantling your phone into a series of puzzle pieces, the company is tackling the idea in a much more elegant way.
 With MotoMods, you just attach the accessory to the back of the Moto Z or Moto Z Force and magnets do the rest.
 It’s a great idea that doesn’t quite fulfill its potential, as we found out while reviewing both of the devices.